ghik/silencer/README.md

 ### Using `@nowarn`

-Scala 2.13.2 introduced [configurable warnings](https://github.com/scala/scala/pull/8373) using `-Wconf` compiler option and `@scala.annotation.nowarn`. annotation.
-For Scala 2.11 and 2.12, this annotation is provided by the [scala-collection-compat](https://github.com/scala/scala-collection-compat) library and interpreted by the `silencer` plugin.
+Scala 2.13.2 and 2.12.13 introduced [configurable warnings](https://github.com/scala/scala/pull/8373) using `-Wconf`
+compiler option and `@scala.annotation.nowarn`. annotation.
+For Scala 2.11, this annotation is provided by the [scala-collection-compat](https://github.com/scala/scala-collection-compat) library and interpreted by the `silencer` plugin.